10 Best Solo Female Travel Destinations in 2024

 I know what you’re thinking… “are you sure that Istanbul is one of the best destinations for solo female travelers..?”.
 Yes, you heard that right— and I’m stickin’ to my word!

 Sol and I lived in Istanbul for a little over a month and man, was this place AMAZING.
 I said that I wanted to come back here in 2019, but that unfortunately didn’t pan out.
-You can bet your bottom dollar that you’ll find me there in 2020, though!
+I’'ll be back soon, though!

 Listed below are just a few of the many reasons you should travel to Istanbul as a solo female traveler: